-Going back to school after summer break can be an exciting time, but it can also cause worry and anxiety in students and parents, especially as the COVID-19 pandemic continues.
+Going back to school after summer break can be an exciting time, but it can also cause worry and apprehension in students and parents.

 “Going back to school brings a lot of new experiences all at once, so it’s very understandable for kids and parents to feel worried about the transition,” says UNC Health psychologist Samantha Pflum, PhD.

-It’s natural for parents to also experience back-to-school anxiety, wondering how their child will handle the new school year, if they’re supporting them in the right way, and if COVID-19 outbreaks will interrupt schedules for the fourth school year in a row.
+It’s natural for parents to also experience back-to-school anxiety, wondering how their child will handle the new school year and if they’re supporting them in the right way.

 Spotting Anxiety in Your Child

-Signs of anxiety show up differently depending on the age of your child.
+Signs of anxiety show up differently depending on a child’s age.
 Younger children might refuse to go to school or exhibit clinging behavior.
 Adolescents may express worry about their homework, a certain class or test, or another aspect of their day.
 They may also report feeling ill to get out of going to school or ask to be picked up early from school due to sickness.
-A drop in school performance, such as starting to fail classes or not turning in assignments, can also be a sign of anxiety.
-Be on the lookout for any signs of consistent sadness or signs of bullying.
+A drop in school performance, such as starting to fail classes or not turning in assignments, can also be an indicator of anxiety.
+Be on the lookout for any signs of consistent sadness or of bullying.

-Children of all ages can experience physical signs of anxiety, including headaches, nausea or other gastrointestinal issues.
+Children of all ages can experience physical symptoms of anxiety, including headaches, nausea or other gastrointestinal issues.

 If you notice any of these in your child, be sure to talk with them about it.
-Check in with a school-based counselor to see if they can help them ease into the school year.
+Check in with a school-based counselor to see if they can help your child ease into the school year.
 If that is not a good fit, seek support from a professional therapist in the community, Dr. Pflum says.
 Your pediatrician can help point you in the right direction.

 Parents can help their kids and themselves feel more at ease about the new school year, Dr. Pflum says.
 Here are her suggestions:

-Kids are routine-oriented, so setting a schedule and walking your child through it can help them (and you) feel less anxious about the future.
+Kids are routine-oriented, so establishing a schedule and walking your child through it can help them (and you) feel less anxious about the future.

 “Setting a routine is valuable for anyone, but especially for younger kids who may need support in structuring their days,” Dr. Pflum says.
 “Anything you can do to help your child feel like they have a little predictability in their day will help.”

-For younger children, Dr. Pflum recommends creating a physical schedule with visual blocks of time.
+For younger children, she recommends creating a physical schedule with visual blocks of time.
 Use pictures or symbols to help your child understand when it’s school time, homework time or playtime, for example, and talk through it.

 Also, going to school orientation and meeting the teacher can help make students and parents feel more comfortable.